HL7/fhir-qi-core/input/pages/index.md

 maps each data provider must create.
 In a similar manner, to share quality measures and clinical decision support artifacts, the measures and artifacts must refer to data in a standardized way.

-In the U.S. Realm, the common reference model for electronic clinical quality measures (eCQMs) is the [Quality Data Model (QDM)](https://ecqi.healthit.gov/qdm).
+In the US Realm, the common reference model for electronic clinical quality measures (eCQMs) is the [Quality Data Model (QDM)](https://ecqi.healthit.gov/qdm).
 For clinical decision support, a common reference model is the [HL7 Virtual Medical Record for Clinical Decision Support(vMR)](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=342).
 Decision support and quality measures are closely related, and can be viewed as "two sides of the same coin".